Gabriel Murr

-Personal life and Education
+Personal life and education

 Gabriel Murr was born on 26 February 1939.
 He has a civil engineering degree from the American University of Beirut in 1963.

-He married Hoda Roos with whom he has four children: Jihad, Michel, Carol and Carl.
+He married Hoda Roos with whom he has four children.

 Controversies

 There was some controversy whether or not he had won the Matn election against his niece Mirna Murr, in order to enter the parliament in 2002 after the death of Albert Moukheiber, but it was decided that he had won the election.

 In April 2019, he accused his son Michel of sending individuals to besiege his office.